- Finding and leveraging the right technology is crucial.

 Does micro-influencer marketing really scale?
 A leading yogurt brand engaged Terakeet in a partnership to create engagement with influencers in the food and beverage space.
 We successfully designed and executed several campaigns, resulting in unique content being written and published by over 1,600 different influencers in the food space, yielding 29M unique brand impressions.
 That’s scale.

 Without a clear strategy and the technology to back it up, though, it can be extremely time consuming and inefficient to scale your micro-influencer marketing.
-Follow the steps listed above, and you’ll extend your reach exponentially and you’ll enjoy far greater influencer marketing success.
+Follow the steps listed above, and you’ll extend your marketing strategy’s reach exponentially.